Jacksonville, Florida: Topography

 According to the United States Census Bureau, the city has a total area of 874.3 sqmi, making Jacksonville the largest city in land area in the contiguous United States; of this, 86.66% (757.7 sqmi) is land and 13.34% (116.7 sqmi) is water.
 Jacksonville completely surrounds the town of Baldwin.
 Nassau County lies to the north, Baker County lies to the west, and Clay and St. Johns counties lie to the south.
 Jacksonville has a coast on the Atlantic Ocean with the Jacksonville Beaches.
 The city developed along both sides of the St. Johns River.
 The Trout River, a major tributary of the St. Johns River, is entirely within Jacksonville.

-Just south of Jacksonville and north of Saint Augustine is the boundary of where the Floridian Peninsula ends and Continental North America begins; Jacksonville is north of that line.
-While still in the North American Coastal plain, the topography begins to take on slight Piedmont characteristics.
-Like the Central Florida ridge and the Piedmont, the area begins sloping several miles inland.
-On the west side of Jacksonville, a series of low ridges predominate.
-The high point of Jacksonville rises to 190 feet above sea level on Trail Ridge, along the boundary with Baker County.
-This high point was developed into a landfill and leveled in the 1990s.
-Prior to that the ridge reached over 200 feet.
-Strip mining in the west side of Jacksonville has leveled the area.

 Soil composition is primarily sand and clay rather than limestone, so few sinkholes develop; however, deep, large diameter sinkholes do occur.